Official: US Adversaries Taking Sides, Wielding Influence Ahead of Election

 As for Tehran, Evanina said its online disinformation efforts appear to be “driven by a perception that President Trump’s reelection would result in a continuation of U.S. pressure on Iran in an effort to foment regime change.”

-The detailed assessments of the ongoing attempts by Russia, China and Iran to influence the U.S. presidential election come two weeks after the National Counterintelligence and Security Center (NCSC) issued a broad warning about foreign interference in the 2020 election.
+The detailed assessments of the ongoing attempts by Russia, China and Iran to influence the U.S. presidential election come two weeks after the NCSC issued a broad warning about foreign interference in the 2020 election.

+It also follows confirmation that counterintelligence officials have been briefing both the Trump and Biden campaigns, at least since last month, about the evolving threat landscape.

+At the time, Biden said he was told about both Russian and Chinese efforts to impact the election, warning Moscow would have "a real price to pay" if he is elected.

-But while that warning did mention all three countries, lawmakers, especially high-ranking Democrats such as House Speaker Nancy Pelosi, have been calling on intelligence officials to share more details, with lawmakers and the public.
+High-ranking Democrats such as House Speaker Nancy Pelosi, have been calling on intelligence officials to share more details with lawmakers and the public.

-In a statement late Friday, Pelosi and House Intelligence Committee Chairman Adam Schiff called the NCSC threat assessment an improvement but said it is still not enough.
+In a statement Friday, Pelosi and House Intelligence Committee Chairman Adam Schiff called the NCSC threat assessment an improvement but said it was not enough.

 “Unfortunately, today’s statement still treats three actors of differing intent and capability as equal threats to our democratic elections,” they said.
 “The American people must be provided with specific information that would allow voters to appraise for themselves the respective threats posed by these foreign actors, and distinguish these actors’ different and unequal aims, current actions, and capabilities.”